rcjcooke/wa-arm-spring-selector/README.md

 Make sure the web service is already running on the local machine as this app will connect to it.

 * Change to the `wa` directory
 * Run `npm i` to download all javascript dependencies.
-This will take a while the first time.
+This will take a while the first time and you don't need to do it again.
 * Run `ng serve --open`.
 This will start the web app running on a local Node web server instance and open the web app in your system's default web browser.

 ### IDEs